flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/05_takeoff-climb-cruise.md

 `BAROMETRIC REFERENCE ........................................
 SET STANDARD`<br/>
 ??? note "At the transition altitude"
+    When the aircraft reaches the transition altitude, the barometric setting will automatically flash on the primary flight display.
+It is recommended to set STD on the electronic flight instrument system control panel and on the integrated standby instrument system.

     *NOTE:* this will vary depending on where you are in the world.
 For example, in the U.S. the transition altitude is 18,000 feet.
 In the Netherlands it is 3000.
 Check with your local aviation authority for more details.
 Upon passing the set transition altitude, you will set your barometer to `STD`, as notated in the Check Baro Setting item in the previous